- Determining the Appropriate Type

 The Single Audit Act of 1984 and amendments (31 USC 7101-7105), Office of Management and Budget (OMB) Circular A-110, and OMB Circular A-133 require recipients of federal funds to ensure that subrecipients comply with federal audit requirements.
 The monitoring requirements apply only to subrecipients receiving a re-grant, memorandum of understanding, or subcontract and not to vendors receiving a procurement contract (contracted services agreement).
 To ensure compliance with these federal regulations, the following guidelines will be followed at the University of Montana.

-The staff of the Office of Research and Sponsored Programs (ORSP) will determine whether the use of a subcontract, regrant, memorandum of understanding, or contracted services agreement is appropriate for each subrecipient included in externally funded projects.
+At proposal development, the staff of the Office of Research and Sponsored Programs (ORSP) will work with the PI to determine whether the use of a subcontract, regrant, memorandum of understanding, or contracted services agreement is appropriate for each subrecipient included in externally funded projects.
+See the Determination of Subrecipient/Contracted Services checklist.

 Generally, contracted services agreements are entered into with a vendor for the purpose of performing a specific objective within the scope of work.
 Typically, vendors provide goods or services within their normal business operations, and operate in a competitive environment where they provide similar goods or services to many different purchasers.
 The program compliance requirements of the University's award do not apply to the goods or services being provided and the terms and conditions of the award are not passed down to the vendor.
 The monitoring requirements of OMB Circulars A-110 and A-133 and the Single Audit Act do not apply to contracted services agreements.